Negro-Development/Aurora-0.0.6-BUILDABLE-SRC/README.md

 - potato sus - friend - helped me with the deobf and its gui
 - java - the devil - the devil
 - vacation - the chill - the canios
+- zzurio - the god - the allah

 ## Building
 in order to build the jar, just go to the directory where u extracted the files and do `gradlew build` on the terminal <br>